xander-deanna/note-taker/README.md

 # **Note Taker** - [![License: WTFPL](https://img.shields.io/badge/License-WTFPL-brightgreen.svg)](http://www.wtfpl.net/about/)

-The **Note Taker** application uses Node.js and Express in order to save a users notes to a backend server deployed on Heroku.
+The **Note Taker** application uses Node.js and Express in order to save a user's notes to a backend server deployed on Heroku.
 This application will use an Express.js back end and will save and retrieve note data from a JSON file.
 <br>
 <br>
 <hr>